 On the right pane, the Source path will be auto-populated according to the location of your source.
 To modify the source location, click Browse.

-Virtual volume extension size enables you to enable/disable virtual extension of the source volume.
+Virtual volume extension size enables the cloud to act as a virtual extension of your local storage (source volume) and preserves recordings even if local disk capacity is exceeded.
 This setting is required when you are using WSC to extend the local storage using the Storage Extension feature.
-For example, if your local storage has a capacity of 100 GB but you intend to store 1 TB of recordings, you must enable Storage Extension so that WSC will keep 100 GB of the newest data local and remaining 900 GB of older data in Wasabi.
+For example, if your local storage has a capacity of 100 GB but you intend to store 1 TB of recordings, you must enable Storage Extension so that WSC will keep 100 GB of the newest data locally and the remaining 900 GB of older data in Wasabi.
 Depending on the VMS application, the VMS will issue deletions of the older data when it detects that the size of the recordings is getting close to the size of the local drive (even though the majority of the data is only stored in Wasabi).
-To protect the recordings from getting incorrectly deleted by the VMS, we can "virtually expand" the local drive to a size that matches your total retention size (local + cloud).
+To protect the recordings from incorrect deletion by the VMS, you can "virtually expand" the local drive to a size that matches your total retention size (local and cloud).
 In the example below, we would set this to 1000 GB.
 Once you set this and complete the remaining configuration steps, the local drive will reflect this new size on Windows Explorer.

 Enter a size.